-Eleusis, the site of the eponymous Eleusinian Mysteries, was the center of worship for the goddess Demeter and her daughter Persephone, who returned to the Underworld every year in the Autumn.
+Eleusis, the site of the eponymous Eleusinian Mysteries in ancient Greece, was the center of worship for the goddess Demeter and her daughter Persephone, who returned to the Underworld every year in the Autumn.

 The mysteries celebrated in honour of these goddesses were regarded as the most sacred of all the the mysteries in the Ancient Greek religion through the centuries until the fall of paganism.

-Located about eighteen kilometers (eleven miles) northwest of the center of Athens, it is part of the metropolitan area of the Greek capital.
+Located about eighteen kilometers (eleven miles) northwest of the center of Athens, it is part of the metropolitan area of Greece’s capital.

 The area which figured so prominently in Greek mythology and ritual was also the birthplace of the great playwright Aeschylus.
 Today, Eleusis is the home of the Aeschylia Festival, the longest-tenured arts event in the Attica region.